ZaroDev/Static-Code-Analysis/README.md

 #### TODO 12

-If you are using the test code, you will see VCG has found a bug that CppCheck did not, a memory leak.
-However, we can also see that VCG has not found the const error that CppCheck did before.
-In fact, none of them has found a signed/unsigned mismatch.
+As you can see if you are using the test code, doesn't find any bug while Cppcheck finds two of them.

-If you are, instead, using your own code, you are likely to have found as well different bugs using CppCheck and VCG.
+If your using the sample code inside the Full code .zip, you will also notice that it does also analyze comments in search of potential dangers.

 ____